-The full set of project and project management deliverables is described in the Phase Deliverables document.
+The full set of project and project management deliverables is described in the Phase Deliverables document, and a visual overview is provided in the Phase Deliverables Flow.
 This lists the items which should be delivered in each phase of a project, including updates to documentation.
 Links to template documents are provided where appropriate.
 In addition, each deliverable has an accompanying responsibility matrix which outlines which team members, managers, and customers should be involved in its creation, review, and approval.

 Project Document Templates

 Phase 1: Planning

 - Communication Plan